 Judson ISD, in collaboration with the San Antonio Mobile Mental Wellness Collaborative, provides a school-based mental wellness program that addresses mental health, grief, and substance abuse.
 Services include individual, group, family, grief, and substance use counseling services to students enrolled in JISD, family members of students, and school personnel.

 Counseling services are also provided by Texas Child Access, Through Telemedicine, Children's Bereavement Center, Crossing Bridges, Positive Insight, Pursuing Joy Psychology, and Family Service Association – Early Childhood Well-being Program.

 Referrals for counseling services can be made by your school counselor or social worker.
-For information about the programs, contact Reynae Herrera, LCSW at ( 210) 945 -5364.
+For information about the programs contact Reynae Herrera, LCSW at ( 210) 945 -5364.

 The San Antonio Mobile Mental Wellness Collaborative ( SAMMWC) provides licensed clinicians who conduct an intake assessment to determine what services will be needed.
 Services are provided by one of the following agencies:

-- Clarity Child Guidance Center - general counseling for students ages 3 -17
+- Clarity Child Guidance Center - general counseling for students ages 3 -17.

-- Rise Recovery - substance use or recovery counseling
+- Rise Recovery - substance use or recovery counseling.

-- Endeavors - general counseling for students or adults
+- Endeavors - general counseling for students or adults.

 - HOPE Youth Family Development - Provides individual or family counseling, parent youth skills training or case management services.
 Services are provided at school.

 The City of San Antonio has done an excellent job providing resources for families who may be experiencing a difficult time.